2010–11 NFL playoffs: NFC: Chicago Bears 35, Seattle Seahawks 24

-But after forcing a punt, Tommie Harris sacked Hasselbeck on third down at his own 13-yard line, and Jon Ryan's punt went just 35 yards to the Seattle 48.
+But after forcing a punt, Tommie Harris sacked Hasselbeck on third down at his 13-yard line, and Jon Ryan's punt went just 35 yards to the Seattle 48.
 Two plays later, Cutler threw a 39-yard touchdown pass to tight end Kellen Davis, putting Chicago up 35–10.

 With less than five minutes remaining in the game, Seattle refused to give up.
 Hasselbeck completed six consecutive passes on the next drive, the last a 17-yard touchdown strike to Williams.
 After forcing a punt, Hasselbeck completed a 46-yarder to Ben Obomanu and followed it up with a 9-yard touchdown pass to Brandon Stokley, bringing the score to 35–24.
 But Chicago put the game away by recovering Mare's onside kick with 1:25 left in the game.

 Cutler finished his first career playoff game completing 15 of 28 passes for 274 yards and two touchdowns, with no interceptions.
 He also rushed for 43 yards and two scores.
 His 43 rushing yards were the most by a Bears quarterback in the postseason since Sid Luckman in 1943.
 He also joined Otto Graham as one of two players ever to run and throw for multiple touchdowns in a playoff game.
 Olsen had three receptions for 113 yards, all in the first half.
 Forte rushed for 80 yards, caught three passes for 54 yards, and threw one pass which was intercepted.
 Harris had two sacks, which were his only tackles of the game.
 Hasselbeck threw for 258 yards and three touchdowns.
 Stokley had eight catches for 85 yards and a score.

-To date, this is the Bears' last playoff victory.

 This was the second postseason meeting between the Seahawks and Bears.
 Chicago won the only prior meeting 27–24 in overtime in the 2006 NFC Divisional playoffs.

+This was Matt Hasselbeck's final game in a Seahawks uniform as he would be traded to Tennessee the next season.